Submitting Jobs That Use GPUs

 condor_status and the names of

-specific server attributes.
-For example, the tables below can be mostly
+For example, the tables at the top of the guide can be mostly

 recreated using the attributes